crd230/crd230.github.io/lab3.md

 ## [1]   694 25621
 ```

 So, we have a distance matrix.
-That is we have each tract's distance to each encampment.
+That is we have each school's distance to each encampment.
 What is the distance to the *closest* encampment.
 We can use the function `rowMins()` in the package **matrixStats** to accomplish this.

 The function `rowMins()` does exactly what you think it would do - get the minimum value across columns for each row.
 For *school.dist*, this means we get the minimum distance to an encampment for each neighborhood.
 Run this function within `mutate()` to save the resulting value in our main data set *schools.utm*